-Below I share my go-to tips to make the best gluten-free cookies, along with ingredient swaps for dairy-free cookies, storage tips, and delicious mix-in ideas to make gluten-free peanut butter chocolate chip cookies and more with this one easy recipe!
+Below I share more tips to make the best peanut butter cookies, along with ingredient swaps for dairy-free cookies, storage tips, and delicious mix-in ideas to make incredible homemade peanut butter cookies.

 - Peanut Butter – Use creamy peanut butter, such as Skippy or Jif brand, which are both certified GF.
 I don’t recommend using natural peanut butter, which will make the cookies dry and crumbly.
 I have not tested it with an alternative nut butter, such as almond butter.